 My goal as an instructor is to create a classroom environment in which all students can garner a solid understanding of historical and current political issues, as well as the skills to examine these topics in a critical manner.
 I encourage students to approach the course material with an open mind, yet I value class discussions where students from all demographic and ideological orientations can interact in order to develop and express their opinions.
 Leaving my class, students should possess a deeper awareness of debates within our discipline and society more broadly, along with an improved ability to convey their views on these problems orally and in writing.
 My teaching philosophy ultimately involves three main principles: fostering critical analytical and communicative skills, promoting application of course material to the current political context, and encouraging students to evaluate empirical research from the perspective of a political scientist.

-I am interested in courses in the fields of American politics, political psychology, and food politics.
-Within American politics, I am prepared to teach introductory courses as well as advanced courses on public opinion, political parties, and women in politics.
+I am interested in teaching courses within the fields of American politics and political psychology.
+My experience teaching data-intensive courses in graduate school and at Penn State has also prepared me to teach undergraduate courses on political science research methods.
+Within American politics, I am prepared to teach introductory courses as well as advanced courses on public opinion, political parties, race and politics, interest groups, and women in politics.
 Within political psychology, I am qualified to teach courses focused on the individual level such as information processing and issue framing as well as courses focused on the group level such as identity politics.
-Finally, I strive to combine my academic interests in political science with my passion for food as I work to develop a new course on food politics scheduled for Fall 2020.
+Because of my vast experience developing original online courses, I also am interested in creating new learning opportunities for students who prefer to complete their studies in an online environment.

 Courses Taught at Penn State